 - Smoking May Be Linked to Prostate Cancer’s Return in U.S. News and World Report

-Your doctor and other health care professionals can recommend and schedule follow-up care appointments to look for signs of recurrence and/or manage long-term side effects, answer questions about medications, and refer you to other specialists and support resources.
-Also, ask your doctor or another member of your health care team to help you fill out a cancer treatment plan and summary, a form that keeps track of information about your cancer and cancer treatment.
+Your doctor and other healthcare professionals can recommend and schedule follow-up care appointments to look for signs of recurrence and/or manage long-term side effects, answer questions about medications, and refer you to other specialists and support resources.
+Also, ask your doctor or another member of your healthcare team to help you fill out a cancer treatment plan and summary, a form that keeps track of information about your cancer and cancer treatment.
 You may also want to ask about getting a survivorship care plan to outline your follow-up care.
+Learn more about survivorship care plans.